The best camera for video in 2025: find the best model for you

 Isn't my phone good enough to shoot video?

-Recent phones can shoot video to a very high standard - and some people even use them professionally.
-However, the size and shape of phones does not make them particularly easy to use for serious videomaking.
-They also provide fewer lens options than mirrorless cameras with their interchangeable lenses - or camcorders with their big built-in zooms.
+Recent smartphones can capture high-quality video, and some are even used professionally.
+However, their compact size and shape aren’t ideal for serious videography.
+They also offer fewer lens options compared to mirrorless cameras with interchangeable lenses or camcorders with powerful built-in zooms, limiting creative flexibility.

 You might also like the best laptops for video editing and the best video editing monitor.
 These are the best video tripods.